Skip to main content

 • Clean while you cook.
 That means as food is simmering on the stove, you can wash and put away cutting boards, bowls, and knives, and return extra ingredients to the fridge, pantry, or spice rack.

 • Always do the dishes after every meal.
-That could mean simply loading into the dishwasher or washing by hand, but a sink full of dishes is the fastest way to make your kitchen look dirty.
+That could mean simply loading into the dishwasher or washing dishes by hand, but a sink full of dishes is the fastest way to make your kitchen look dirty.

 • Spray down and wipe the countertops so they look and smell clean.